rsksmart/devportal/docs/04-resources/06-guides/rsk-cli/sandbox.md

       <figcaption>Interact with Rootstock CLI on Replit (fig 3.)</figcaption>
     </figure>

-     You should now see the CLI interface running in the Replit terminal.
-From here, you can use the CLI commands to test various functionalities like creating a wallet, switching wallets, and executing `read/write` functions.
+     You should see the CLI interface running in the Replit terminal.
+Here you can use the CLI commands to test various functionalities like creating a wallet, switching wallets, and executing `read/write` functions.
   </Step>
  </Steps>